 - (i) the Constitution;

 - (ii) the MDIS;

 - (iii) the Trust Deed;

 - (iv) the Management Agreement;

-- (v) the Independent Research Consultant Report and the Preface;
+- (v) the Independent Research Consultant Report; and

-- (vi) the Audited Consolidated Financial Statements of the Issuer for the Financial Period Ended 30 November 2021 and the report thereon as set out in Appendix A to this document; and
+- (vi) the Audited Consolidated Financial Statements of the Issuer for the Financial Period Ended 30 November 2021.

-- (vii) the Audited Consolidated Financial Statements of the Issuer for the Financial Period Ended 31 December 2021 and the report thereon as set out in Appendix A1 to this document.

 The telephone number of the registered office of the Issuer is +65 6909 1900 and the email address of the Issuer is contact@astrea.com.sg.